-This is the second-most popular trigger.
-The file system trigger kicks off a task when one or more files are added, modified, or deleted in the folder specified.
-It can also trigger a task when the number of files exceeds a specified amount, when the size of one file exceeds a specified amount, or when the total size of the monitored folder exceeds a specified amount.
-This is an extremely useful trigger since almost all organizations deal in moving files, and having the ability to monitor for their arrival can be a major time-saver.
+The Automate file trigger type is extremely useful since almost all organizations deal in moving files, and having the ability to monitor anywhere for their arrival can be a major time-saver.
 Without a trigger, you would probably end up building delays into the schedule to allow for a potential late file arrival.
 All those delays could add up to hours of wasted time.

 The window trigger can trigger a task when a specified window opens, closes, is focused, or loses focus.
 A great use of this trigger is to monitor for an error message window.
 If you are running an unattended environment, the error window could trigger a notification of the problem or even a process to deal with the issue.

 Many organizations use SharePoint to organize files and enable collaboration.
 But who wants to spend their day navigating through SharePoint to find if a new file has been uploaded or updated?
-Automate can do that for you, and it can use SharePoint actions to trigger a task.
-Items uploaded, downloaded, checked in or out, moved, deleted, or updated can all launch a new process.
+Automate can do that for you, and it can use SharePoint actions to trigger a task when items are:

 This is one that leaves the timing of the process up to a human operator while still saving a huge amount of time.
 Just tap a pre-selected key or sequence of keys to trigger a task.
 You can also configure this to work only when a specific application is active or has focus.